chainofsecrets/enigma-secret-swap/README.md

 ## Questions

+- [ ] Need to get an update on using MathWallet for Testnet testing - _Eric | MathWallet_

 - [ ] There's a reference to a _genesis_ file in the tokenswap module.
 What do we need to do there?

 - [ ] How will the Ethereum `Burn` contract be funded (for gas requirements) prior to enabling the token swap?
 We also need to determine how much ETH will be required.